Tag Archives: International Drama

 The young actress who plays Lale is a marvel.
 So natural, earnest, and clever, she befriends an older man who teaches her to drive and they embark on a sweet friendship.

-The ending of the film leaves things open to interpretation, and I choose to believe happiness awaits those featured at the conclusion.
+The ending leaves events open to interpretation, and I believe happiness awaits those featured at the conclusion.

 Oscar Nominations: Best Foreign Language Film